Pearl Cannon: Oral culture

 Many stories are told about the origins of the Pearl Cannon.
-For instance, it is said that Shah Abbas took it from the Portuguese at Hormuz Island, or that it was built on the orders of Karim Khan Zand in Shiraz, or that it was taken from India by Nader Shah Afshar in his Indian campaign.
+For instance, it is said that Abbas the Great took it from the Portuguese at Hormuz Island, or that it was built on the orders of Karim Khan Zand in Shiraz, or that it was taken from India by Nader Shah in his Indian campaign.

-On the cannon itself, it is written that it was made by an Isfahani molder named Esmaiil Rikhtegar during the year 1233 of the lunar Hijri calendar (1817-1818 CE) on the orders of Fath-Ali Shah Qajar.
+On the cannon itself, it is written that it was made by an Isfahani molder named Esmaiil Rikhtegar during the year 1233 of the lunar Hijri calendar (1817–1818 CE) on the orders of Fath-Ali Shah Qajar.